pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 - Look in the template where the variable appears for some additional context of its value.
 - Look at the tile's online documentation
-- Upload the tile to an Ops Manager and visit the tile in the Ops Manager UI to see if that provides any hints.
+- Upload the tile to an Tanzu Operations Manager and visit the tile in the Tanzu Operations Manager UI to see if that provides any hints.

-    If you are still struggling, inspecting the html of the Ops Manager webpage can more accurately map the value names to the associated UI element.
+    If you are still struggling, inspecting the html of the Tanzu Operations Manager webpage can more accurately map the value names to the associated UI element.

-!!! info "When Using The Ops Manager Docs and UI"
+!!! info "When Using The Tanzu Operations Manager Docs and UI"
     Be aware that the field names in the UI do not necessarily map directly to property names.

 #### Optional Features